Sports Recap: Nanooks take wins in last and first games of season

 Coming from Lancaster, California; NAIA (National Association of Intercollegiate Athletics) member Antelope Valley came up to play on the Alaska Airlines Court at the Patty Center against NCAA Division II Alaska Nanooks.

-Alaska kept the lead throughout most of the game, however early on in the first half, the Pioneers and Nanooks battled for the lead with each team only having 11 points on the board, yet the Nanooks were able to pull through and stay on top for the remainder of the game. [split up sentence] Alaska held on with a close 40-37 first half, what could be considered ‘anyone’s game’.
+Alaska kept the lead throughout most of the game, however early on in the first half, the Pioneers and Nanooks battled for the lead with each team only having 11 points on the board.
+The Nanooks were able to pull through and stay on top for the remainder of the game.
+Alaska held on with a close 40-37 first half, what could be considered ‘anyone’s game’.
 Both teams would play even harder in the second half to grab onto that win, yet it was the Nanooks that would follow through in the second half to claim the title of victory, scoring 54 times over the Pioneers second half score of 50 points.

 Junior guard Spencer Sweet would lead the way for the Nanooks as he contributed 22 out of the 94 points for the Nanooks, most out of any player this game.
 Sweet went seven for eleven in field goals, four for six in three-pointers, as well as going four for four in free throws.